nastye/UnhaltedUnitFrames/README.md

 The entire project is solo developed.

-If you have any issues / feedback, you can open them on [Github](https://github.com/DaleHuntGB/UnhaltedUnitFrames/issues) or join my [Discord](https://discord.gg/UZCgWRYvVE).
+If you have any issues / feedback, you can open them on [Github](https://github.com/DaleHuntGB/UnhaltedUnitFrames/issues).

 ## Libraries